Student BYOD Wi-Fi Security Solutions

 Unmanaged devices have the potential to pose a risk to any network without rigorous network access control policies.
 Updating network access control policies doesn’t have to be lengthy, expensive, or difficult, though.
 With a completely passwordless platform – and the onboarding technology you need to implement it – you can reduce the risks presented by BYODs on your Wi-Fi.

-Certificates drop the risk of credential theft while simultaneously ensuring secure and streamlined network access for all of your users.
-Our self-service onboarding application and Cloud RADIUS bolster these certificates further by making it simple to enroll for them and by providing you with a powerful policy engine you can use to build network access policies from.
+Certificates eliminate the risk of credential theft while simultaneously ensuring secure and streamlined network access for all of your users.
+The SecureW2 self-service onboarding application and Cloud RADIUS bolster these certificates further by making it simple to enroll for them and by providing you with a powerful policy engine you can use to build network access policies from.